-- Our graduates are recognised by employers as being independent learners who can address problems creatively. - You will be taught by highly experienced lecturers who are well respected in their fields.
-They engage in innovative research, contribute to knowledge development and translation and have strong personal links with practice settings. - We have small class sizes, therefore our staff will really get to know you.
-We genuinely care about your journey and will recognise your strengths and where you most need support. - In the Times and Sunday Times Good University Guide 2022, we are ranked in the top 20 UK universities for subjects allied to medicine (19th out of 82). - The course gained '100%' student satisfaction in the National Student Survey 2021.
+• Our graduates are recognised by employers as being independent learners who can address problems creatively. • You will be taught by highly experienced lecturers who are well respected in their fields.
+They engage in innovative research, contribute to knowledge development and translation and have strong personal links with practice settings.
+See full course entry for more 'Why QMU' information.